kubernetes/community/contributors/design-proposals/add-on/coredump-daemonset.md

 ## Motivation and Goals

 Application coredump is one of required feature for enterprise systems.
 In Kubernetes, we need to take "multi-tenancy" and "security" into account.
 Technically, under Linux, each server’s coredump can be controlled via [/proc/sys/kernel/core_pattern](http://man7.org/linux/man-pages/man5/core.5.html) of the host.
 By this, an application coredump can be passed into host’s special file or special program.
 We need to build API to specify
   - Where coredumps should be stored and access control to them
   - typically, namespaced persistent storage rather than host’s file system
   - list/get/delete coredump metadata
   - access control to dumped data
   - quota for coredump for each namespace
   - no core dump label for specific environment (such as development environ)

+## Non-Goals
+This project amis to support access control to coredump files generated from local Linux namespace isolated container runtimes, like docker, rkt.
+Hypervisor-based container runtime like frakti and container runtimes use other implementations for pod isolation are not considered.

 ## Community Work